 Hillel Goldman concentrates his practice in the practice areas of business law, commercial real estate and financing.
 His work with businesses includes working as general counsel for clients, buying and selling of businesses from small transactions to larger merger and acquisition deals.

-Mr. Goldman currently serves as Co-Vice Chairman of the Connecticut Bar Association’s Business Section Executive Committee.
+Mr. Goldman currently serves as Chairman of the Connecticut Bar Association’s Business Section Executive Committee.
 He was a member of the LLC committee that drafted the new CT Uniform Limited Liability Company Act and served as the legislative liaison for the CBA working to pass this bill.
 He has testified on business law issues before the Connecticut Legislature and formed the first Benefit Corporation in Connecticut.

 Mr. Goldman works closely with SCORE, the Small Business Development Center and the Danbury Innovation Center.
 He has been a presenter to lawyers and business people on business law topics at state-wide and local business law seminars.